 How a CPG brand upped their lower-funnel game on Amazon Ads

-Up until recently, a CPG parent brand only utilised static banners to drive down-funnel actions with their Amazon DSP campaigns.
+Up until recently, a CPG parent brand only utilized static banners to drive down-funnel actions with their Amazon DSP campaigns.
 This multi-brand’s product lines include household, baby, beauty products and more.
 During promotional periods, the team created static banners to include copy highlighting specific deals, like “Save 40% off of razors”.

 By incorporating Amazon Ads’ e-commerce display creatives, this parent CPG brand also unlocked additional efficiencies.
 Responsive e-commerce Creative ads allow for up to 20 associated products to rotate in the ad unit, and will automatically “hide” products that are out of stock. e-commerce display creatives will also pull in any active deals into the dynamic portion of the ad, reducing creative production lift required to include copy into the static creatives.